Penson122/git-tutorial/tutorial/talk.md

 ## Commits{.allowframebreaks}

-* A commit is a snapshot in a point in time
+* A commit is a snapshot in time
 * Each commit contains information about how files have changed in the repository
 * Also has a message and information about the contributor
 * Each commit forms a timeline representing the changes in the repository